-Should the applicant decide to accept the offered seat, they receive a confirmation email within 24 - 48 hours of their response.
-The email contains instructions for completing the enrollment and registration process.
-Starting from the day of the applicant's acceptance, the applicant has 10 business days to complete the online registration form and provide the required documents.
-If these specified registration items are not submitted within 10 business days, the applicant loses their seat.
+Should the applicant decide to accept the offered seat, they will receive a confirmation email within 24 - 48 hours of their response.
+The email will contain instructions for completing the enrollment and registration process.
+Starting from the day of the applicant's acceptance, the applicant will have 10 business days to complete the online registration form and provide the required documents.
+If these specified registration items are not submitted within 10 business days, the applicant will lose their seat.

-Related to students with disabilities, we follow an enrollment process that was developed through collaboration with CSUSA and Broward County Public Schools.
+Related to students with disabilities, PINESM follows an enrollment process that was developed through a collaboration with Charter Schools USA and Broward County Public Schools.
 In accordance with federal, state and district policies, we do not request any information related to a student's disability status until after that student's family accepts an offered seat and is designated as an enrollee.

 During the enrollment process, after a seat has been accepted, parents complete a Special Programs Information form which asks the parent for information regarding student ESE status.
 If the parent indicates that the student has an IEP, a copy is requested from the family as well as from the student's prior school.
-Once we are provided access to the student's IEP, the ESE Lead reviews it to identify service needs and begins making preparations to allow for services to be implemented.
-At that time, should it be discovered that a student has enrolled who requires services in an ESE setting for more than 20% of the time, we will contact the family by phone to explain the level of service provided at the school and to advise the family that the student can return to the prior school or their boundaried home school for more information on where the student's IEP can be implemented.
+Once the school is provided access to the student's IEP, the ESE Lead reviews it to identify service needs and begins making preparations to allow for services to be implemented.
+At that time, should it be discovered that a student has enrolled who requires services in an ESE setting for more than 20% of the time, PINESM will contact the family by phone to explain the level of service provided at the school and to advise the family that the student can return to the prior school or their boundaried home school for more information on where the student's IEP can be implemented.
 As a courtesy, the ESE Lead may notify the district program specialist that this conversation has occurred.
-As we do not unilaterally decide to withdraw a student, if the parent is not in agreement with the school's enrollment position, the ESE Lead then contacts the district assigned program specialist as well as the ESE program specialist in the charter school office to allow for a collaborative decision to be made based on the student's needs as identified in the current IEP.
-At no time during this processis a student's IEP changed based upon the school's placement level.
-Services on an IEP are only changed by an IEP Team if there is student level data to support this.
+As PINESM may not unilaterally decide to withdraw a student, if the parent is not in agreement with the school's enrollment position, the ESE Lead will contact the school's district assigned program specialist as well as the ESE program specialist in the charter school office to allow for a collaborative decision to be made based on the student's needs as identified in the current IEP.
+At no time during this processshould a student's IEP be changed based upon the school's placement level.
+Services on an IEP will only be changed by anIEP Team if there is student level data to support this.